nikpapag/fme-workshop-springboot/README.md

 ## Deployment

-HARNESS Portal is deployed through the organisation's controlled delivery pipeline.
+devxbackend is deployed through the organisation's controlled delivery pipeline.

 A standard release process includes: